sr1507/york-software-2/README.md

 Permutations class has been developed to code algorithms described in this video https://www.youtube.com/watch?v=quAS1iydq7U

+Activity 2: This was a paper exercise so no code was required

+Activity 3: Travelling Salesman Problem

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace follows the standard maven structure

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

 ## Dependencies